cfryerdev/workshope-mfe-react/README.md

 5) Lets configure the project we just copied and make sure it will function as a container for our remotes.

 6) Lets copy down the minimal react mfe template again into each of the remote folders.
 See step #4.

+7) tbd

+8) tbd

+9) tbd

+10) tbd

+11) tbd

+12) tbd

+## Common Questions
+Here are some common questions I am often asked:

+- **How often or under what circumstances would I create a new host?** Coming soon...
+- **Can I use other frameworks instead of React?** Coming soon...
+- **What if I want to use NextJS or Remix for my host?** Coming soon...